 How to place different order types

-The term “order” refers to how a trader will enter and exit their trader.
+The term “order” refers to how a trader will enter and exit their trade.
 There are a number of different order types that can be applied to a trade on MT4.

 A market order is simply an order that is executed at the current market price, the moment you decide to buy or sell.
 You will be given the best available price at the time of execution.